 Located in Ithaca, N.Y. and New York City, Cornell is a private, Ivy League university and the land-grant university for New York State.
 Cornell's mission is to discover, preserve, and disseminate knowledge; produce creative work; and promote a culture of broad inquiry throughout and beyond the Cornell community.
 Cornell also aims, through public service, to enhance the lives and livelihoods of our students, the people of New York, and others around the world.

 At Bank of America, our focus on environmental, social and governance (ESG) factors is critical to fulfilling our purpose of helping make people’s financial lives better.
 Our commitment to growing our business responsibly is embedded in every aspect of our company.
 It is demonstrated in the inclusive and supportive workplace we create for our employees, the responsible products and services we offer our customers, and the impact we make around the world in helping local economies thrive.
 An important part of this work is forming strong partnerships with nonprofits and advocate groups, such as community and environmental organizations, in order to bring together our collective networks and expertise to achieve greater impact.
-Learn more at about.bankofamerica.com, and connect with us on Twitter (@BofA_News).
+Connect with us on Twitter (@BofA_News).